Table of contents

 Limit authorized personnel access to payment and accounting systems.
 Segregate duties between payment processing and ledger posting.

-Well-controlled integration enables automated, compliant movement of payment data into finance and accounting systems.
+Well-controlled integration enables automated general ledger reconciliations and compliant movement of payment data into finance and accounting systems.

 Your finance team can leverage advanced analytics tools to optimize the selection of payment service providers (PSPs).
 Key techniques include: